kubafeqt/OneTab-Order/README.md

 4. Copy all text from the RichTextBox and paste it to import back into OneTab.

-## Upcoming Features

-Stay tuned for announcements on new features and updates!

 ## 🤖 AI Assistance

 This project was made possible with the help of advanced AI tools, including **GPT-4.1/4.0**, **Gemini 2.5 Pro**, and **Claude Sonnet 3.7 Thinking**, which supported various aspects of software implementation and problem-solving.